igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

   be used to measure the observer-client half-RTT or the observer-server half-RTT, according to the direction of the last delay sample observed.

-Note that, depending on what the observer can observe, there is an impact on the accuracy.
-But the type of measurement is also different, as described in the previous sections.
+Note that the accuracy can be influenced by what the observer is capable of observing.
+Additionally, the type of measurement differs, as described in the previous sections.

 ### Two Bits Delay Measurement: Spin Bit + Delay Bit